JogoShugh/ModularAspNetMvc/new/Programming with modules.md

 # What is a module?

-Before we even start talking about concepts like test-driven development, behavior-driven development, or any of the ideas from domain-driven design and the latest hotnes, Command and Query Responsibility Segregation (CQRS), we need some lessons on modularity.
+Before we even start talking about concepts like test-driven development, behavior-driven development, or any of the ideas from domain-driven design and the latest hotness, Command and Query Responsibility Segregation (CQRS), we need some lessons on modularity.

 A great definition of a modular programming comes from Wikipedia: